BEST No Bake Cookie Recipe (Perfect, Soft & Chewy)

 Use my one-minute-boil trick, and they’ll come out perfectly.

-What’s the best way to store No Bake Cookies?
+How do I store No Bake Cookies?

-Can you freeze No Bake Cookies?
+Can I freeze No Bake Cookies?

 Can I use crunchy peanut butter instead?

-Can I use less sugar in this recipe?
+Can I reduce sugar in this recipe?

 The BEST No Bake Cookies